 At 2:36 a.m. on a bright, sunshiny Wednesday (June 19, 2019) the ship arrived at the North Pole.
 The celebration began with a champagne toast and the ULTIMATE polar plunge.
 STRETCHers also got the opportunity to sightsee via helicopter above the Arctic Ocean, enjoy hot-air balloon rides and cruise in a Zodiac surrounded by dramatic, endless icescapes.

 Excerpts Journaled Throughout the Trip by Prouty STRETCHers

 The North Pole is a once in a lifetime trip.

-So why the North Pole on a Russian icebreaker?
-This trip will offer a unique once in a lifetime experience beyond what I could ever imagine.
+So, why the North Pole on a Russian icebreaker?
+This trip offered a unique once in a lifetime experience beyond what I could ever imagine.

 Laila, our tour guide, used this quote to describe a Finnish philosophy: “It’s cool to take care of yourself.”

 Let’s take care of each other, let’s take care of this planet.

 On the roads in Helsinki: “The roads are arranged ‘like a logical spider’.”